ntrtd/archiverse-theia/docs/features/form-editing.md

 ## Concept

 Provide a user-friendly way to manage the attributes of model elements.
 When a user selects an element in the custom `theia-frontend-explorer` view or another context, a dedicated form view (`theia-frontend-forms`) can be opened using the element's `graphdb://` URI.
 This form displays properties with appropriate input controls based on their data types.
-Data loading and saving likely occurs via Theia's Model Hub framework, communicating through backend contributions to the `ArchimateModelService` facade in the `apps/server-process`.
+Data loading and saving likely occurs via Theia's Model Hub framework, communicating through backend contributions to the `ArchiverseModelService` facade in the `apps/server-process`.

 ## Architecture Components